kefelhelou/Node-Intro-Workshop-1/README.md

 The next part of this tutorial will be done as a code along.

-# How we did it in class
+# How we did it in class:

 1. clone the repo;
 2. initialise JSON using `npm init` in terminal;